ericbenwa/POST-Arduino-Data-Wireless/README.md

 POST-Arduino-Data
 =================

-A simple way to send data from an Arduino and save it to a database (MySQL), over WiFi.
+A simple way to send data from an Arduino and save it to a database (MySQL) over WiFi.

 Items You'll Need